Freedom of Association and Assembly / Protests, National Security, Political Expression

-The ECtHR ruled in favor of Turkey because it found that the actions of the University were in accordance with Turkish Law.
+The Grand Chamber of the ECtHR ruled in favor of Turkey because it found that the actions of the University were in accordance with Turkish Law.
 The ECtHR also held that the restriction of religious freedoms in the form of religious attire was proportionate to the aim of promoting democracy through the maintenance of secularism.
 The ECtHR ruled, 16-1, that there had been no violation of either Article 9 of the ECHR or Article 2 of Protocol No. 1, and it held unanimously that there had been no violation of Articles 8, 10, or 14.

 Decision Direction indicates whether the decision expands or contracts expression based on an analysis of the case.